ian918m/ArduinoDES/README.md

 ArduinoDES
 ==========

-DES and Triples DES encryption and decryption library for the Arduino microcontroller platform.
-This code was ported from the AVR-Crypto-Lib (http://www.das-labor.org/wiki/AVR-Crypto-Lib).
+DES, TripleDES, NonupleDES encryption/decryption library for the Arduino microcontroller platform. cloned from 'Octoate' orignal DES & 3DES:  https://github.com/Octoate/ArduinoDES His code was ported from the AVR-Crypto-Lib (http://www.das-labor.org/wiki/AVR-Crypto-Lib).

 To install the library, download and copy the files into a subfolder (e.g. "DES") in the "libraries" folder of your Arduino development environment.

-The library was tested on an Arduino Leonardo.
+The library was tested on a:   ...

 Usage
 =====

-It is possible to encrypt and decrypt messages with the DES or Triples DES crypto algorithms.
+It is possible to encrypt and decrypt messages with the DES, 3DES & 9DES crypto algorithms.
 Have a look at the example code for more information.

 License
 =======

+9DES added by ian918m 2014.  -- happy Cinqo de Mayo.

 Library for DES and 3DES encryption and decryption Ported to the Arduino platform 2013 by Tim Riemann